oyooyo/keyble/README.md

 ## Beware of firmware updates

-Be aware that the vendor might *(at least temporarily)* render this software useless with a future firmware update.
+Be aware that the vendor might theoretically render this software useless with a future firmware update.

 This software was developed against firmware version 1.7, which is the latest firmware version as of now *(2018/09/05)*.